whiprandolph/bestseller/Part 2 - Why Are We So Lost/07 - Why Is Shame So Common.md

 No one is inherently bad or selfish.
 Everyone has love to give.
 And no matter what's happened in the past, every moment is a fresh new chance to show up in the world in a good way.

 If everyone truly has deep love to give, how come racism and hatred are so prevalent?
-Find out in _Chapter 8: Where Do Racism and Hatred Come From？_.
+Find out in _Chapter 8: Why Are People So Racist And Hateful？_.

 <div style="break-after:page"></div>